 Take a look at the image below and notice the notes along the Low E string.
-Of course the first note will be the open Low E string which is the thickest string.
-Moving along the string, the next note is the F note on the first fret.
+Of course, the first note will be the open Low E string which is the thickest string.
+Moving along the string, the next note is the F note, located on the first fret.
 Look below and find the F note.
-One half step or 1 fret from the F note will be the F# at the second fret, look at that note.
+One half step or 1 fret from the F note, will be the F# note at the second fret, look at that note.

-One half step from the F# is the G note at the 3rd fret.
+One half step from the F#, is the G note at the 3rd fret.
 Look above and notice that G note.
-The next note is the G#, A, A#, B, C, C#, D, D# and E. After the E note at the 12th fret the notes repeat.
+The next note is the G#, A, A#, B, C, C#, D, D# and E. After the E note, at the 12th fret, all of the notes repeat.
 Remember me telling you in the earlier lessons that all notes repeat after 12 frets?